mdfnam/QnA/Approach for Learning.md

-# Approach for Learning Classical Arabic
+# Approach for Learning C

 ### Four Skills
 We are required to possess these four skills in order to learn any language: